IMAGINARY/nwa-scicom-suitcase-reinforcement-learning-2/README.md

-# futurium-suitcase-reinforcement-learning-2
+# tu-delft-suitcase-reinforcement-learning-2
-Reinforcement Learning 2 as a suitcase exhibit for Futurium
+Reinforcement Learning 2 as a suitcase exhibit for TU Delft.

 This variant of the original exhibit splits the functionality over two screens.
 It's designed for two iPads with 2360-by-1640-pixel resolution at 264 ppi (1180x820 logical resolution).